 Jewish Home of Cincinnati Inc, (JHC) provides grant funds for projects that align with our mission to support Greater Cincinnati Jewish seniors (ages 65+) by investing in innovative services and programs.
 Grant sizes vary based upon funding opportunities.
-While we will consider small boost level grants for smaller impact projects in the $5,000–$10,000 range, we are looking for high impact programs with requests in the $25,000–$100,000 range.
+While we will consider grants for smaller-impact projects in the $5,000–$25,000 range, we are primarily looking for high-impact programs with requests in the $25,000–$150,000 range.